Robertof/reddit-style-userdirs/README.md

 Two patches are available.
 One works with Arch Linux's PKGBUILD, the second one is the actual patch (which is applied to Apache's source tree).

-The patch works with Apache 2.4.10 (should work with >= 2.4), and with the first revision of Arch Linux's Apache 2.4.10 PKGBUILD.
+The patch works with Apache 2.4.12 (should work with >= 2.4), and with apache 2.4.12-2 from the Arch Build System.

 Instructions
 ------------